harrypm/ld-decode-doc-test/README.md

 ### Important Notes

 - The `mockup/` folder is in `.gitignore` - it will never be committed
+- All `.md` files in wiki-default must have Jekyll front matter (see above)
 - Always build locally before pushing changes
 - The navigation sidebar must not contain external links (validation enforced by CI)
 - Use relative links for internal documentation pages